 In terms of drawbacks, It's really difficult to think of any.
-If anything I’d say that this isn't by anymeans a subwoofer to opt for if big bass is high on your list.
+If anything I’d say that this isn't by any means a subwoofer to opt for if big bass is high on your list.
 However, don't let the size of this sub fool you.
-Granted, you won't get much booming bass as you would with a big subwoofer but the KSC-SW11 will really round your OEM sound and will provide some decent low end thump when rocking out in your car.

-So, whether you're looking for an entry-level or a robust booming bass subwoofer, Rockford Fosgate has got you covered.
+Rockford Fosgate has got you covered if you're looking for an entry-level or a robust booming bass subwoofer, .